 The discoloration from hormonal breakouts that had peppered my chin was ancient history, as were the whispers of fine lines that had started to take up residence on my forehead.
-Save for the faint smattering of freckles across my nose that I've loved since childhood, which were still intact, my skin looked poreless and even.
+Save for the faint smattering of freckles across my nose that I've loved since childhood (and were still intact), my skin looked poreless and even.

-It's been less than a month since the afternoon that epitomized "beauty is pain," and the longevity of the Regeneo treatment is undeniable—I have yet to wear a full face of foundation.
-This is due in part to the fact that my skincare products work that much more efficiently; one of the great benefits of a laser treatment is that by resurfacing your skin on such a deep level, it makes it exponentially more absorbent.
+After less than a month, the longevity of the Regeneo treatment was undeniable, and my foundation use remained minimal.
+This was because my skincare products worked that much more efficiently; one of the great benefits of a laser treatment is that by resurfacing your skin on such a deep level, it becomes exponentially more absorbent.
 As someone with perpetually dry skin, I found this alone to be remarkable.